 How quickly can I onboard a new supplier and start to see their inbound delivery performance?

-Best-in-class systems can onboard a new supplier in less than ten minutes with a minimum of screens to accomplish the tasks.
-If this takes over 30 minutes, it’s a red flag that the system has not been specifically designed with this process in mind first.
+The best distribution software systems can onboard a new supplier in less than 10 minutes.
+If onboarding takes more than 30 minutes, it may be a red flag that the system has not been designed with onboarding in mind.

-How can the sales, pricing, operations, product management and senior management teams make use of the Distribution ERP system’s reporting functions?
+How can the sales, pricing, operations, product management and senior management teams make use of the ERP distribution software's reporting functions?

-Ask to see the dashboard within the individual modules and across the entire Distribution ERP system from each of the departments’ perspectives listed above.
-Ask first to see what the sales management dashboard looks like, in addition to the pricing manager, operations, product management and senior management.
-Each of these dashboards should be unique to the specific information needs of each of these audiences and also provide an overview of how financial performance impacts company profitability.
-The demo needs also to include steps for creating and maintaining the dashboard including the definition fo new metrics and KPIs.
+Ask to see the dashboard within the individual modules and across the entire distribution system from the perspective of each of the departments listed above.
+Each of these dashboards should be unique to the specific information needs of these audiences while also providing an overview of how financial performance impacts company profitability.
+The demo also needs to include steps for creating and maintaining the dashboard.

 Will it grow with my business?

 If you’re investing in ERP for distributors, you don’t want it to be obsolete in a year.
 Plan to implement software that will last at least 10 years.
 Your distribution solution should be scalable and capable of keeping up with the core aspects of your warehouse and distribution business.
 Discover the limitations on the scale and reporting capability of potential distribution systems so you can make an adequate decision about whether the software is right for you.

 Expert recommendations and analysis on the top Distribution Software